 Battir lies perhaps five miles west of Bethlehem as the crow flies, but access is circuitous.
-The road runs far above the village and to its south, then drops down a steep hill facing north and levels out at the village mosque, center of the village.
-Battir used to be known to all visitors to the Holy Land, but that was back in the days when people took the train to Jerusalem--and when the train stopped at Battir for passengers and water.
-Battir was then part of a unified Palestine, not just a West Bank village.
+The road runs far above the village and to its south, then drops northward down a long, steep hill and levels out at the village mosque, center of the village.
+Battir used to be known to all visitors to the Holy Land, but that was back in the days when people took the train to Jerusalem--and because the train stopped at Battir for passengers and water.
+Battir was then part of a unified Palestine.
 Its proximity to Israel--the Green Line follows the railroad here--probably has made village life harder, rather than easier.

-Swinging to the right: the pond, fed by an open channel or chute, stores spring water for daytime use.
+Swinging to the right: the pond, fed by the open chute that looks like a stone water slide, stores spring water overnight for use the next day.
 The bypass road, still visible in the background, was built as a temporary road while a more dramatic one with tunnels and bridges was completed.
 There is very little traffic on it now, but it is still kept open, with border police making sure that West Bank Palestinians don't use it.
 It's only a couple of miles from the length of the road shown here to the Jerusalem Mall, with a Burger King and multiplex cinema.
 For the people of Battir, the distance might as well be measured in parsecs.

 The camera takes in more of the irrigated valley.
-What appears as a kind of playground slide is the chute down which spring water cascades to a walled-in pond.
-The water flows all night, is measured in the morning, and divided each day among the landowners who are traditionally entitled to the water on that day of the week.
+The water in the pool is measured in the morning and divided each day among the landowners who are traditionally entitled to the water on that day of the week.
 A few years ago, the channel that brought water from the spring, in the right background, was replaced by a pipe.
-(Engineers think that efficiency justifies just about anything.)
-Above the chute is a school operated by the United Nations Relief and Works Agency, still serving Palestinians after all these years.
-Farther up the hill, there is much new construction, of the utilitarian sort built across the West Bank since the Jordanian period.
+(Engineers often seem to think that efficiency justifies anything.)
+Above the pool and obscured by trees is a school operated by the United Nations Relief and Works Agency, still serving Palestinians after all these years.
+Farther up the hill, there is much new construction of the utilitarian sort built across the West Bank since the Jordanian period.

-The mosque-toe spring has irrigated terraced crops here probably for millennia.
-On the right, the terraces have been abandoned.
-Until 1949, the picture would have shown much more intensive agriculture, for the villagers since 1892 had been taking vegetables to Jerusalem on the early-morning train from Jaffa.
+Until 1949, the picture would have shown much more intensive agriculture, in the latter days because the villagers since the opening of the railroad in 1892 had been taking vegetables to Jerusalem on the early-morning train from Jaffa.
 The Armistice of 1949 left Battir as part of Jordan.
-What had been the most photographed highland village of Palestine became an isolated place, only partly rescued a few years later when the village's road was built so villagers could get to Bethlehem by something other than foot and donkey.
+Cut off from their market, many villagers abandoned their terrace plots.
+What had been the most photographed highland village of Palestine became an isolated place, only partly rescued a few years later when the village's long, steep access road was built so villagers could at least get to Bethlehem by something other than foot and donkey.